Vicky Ford: Parliamentary career

+At the 2019 general election, Ford was re-elected as MP for Chelmsford with an increased vote share of 55.9% and an increased majority of 17,621.

 In the February 2020 cabinet reshuffle, Ford was appointed as the Minister for Children; a Parliamentary Under-Secretary of State at the Department for Education, with responsibility for children and families.

 In the September 2021 Cabinet reshuffle, Ford ceased to serve as Minister for Children and became the new Parliamentary Under-Secretary of State for Africa at the Foreign, Commonwealth and Development Office.
-In January 2022, she issued a statement condemning the 2022 Burkinabé coup d'état.
+In January 2022, she issued a statement condemning the 2022 Burkina Faso coup d'état.